Skip to content

 Investigator Instrument Use

 Investigators must have a specific project requiring the relatively regular and repeated use of a specific instrument to qualify for training.
-Training is provided at a charge rate of $100/hr and $200/hour for academic and corporate users, respectively.
+Training is provided at no charge for technician time, only instrument time.
 See Investigator Instrument Use under Services for more details.

 Table II – INVESTIGATOR USE RATE CHARGES (Center trained Users)